 As I usually acquire new IT knowledge through English websites and online English courses, I may perform better in English in the technical context.

-As I am currently living in Japan, I may feel more comfortable with Japanese for general conversations or non-technical context.
+As I now live in Japan, I would often feel more comfortable with Japanese for general conversations or non-technical contexts.

-At my current workplace, I just recently started to use English to communicate with our inhouse Azure team.
+I am competent communicating in English at work, and in my current workplace, I have just recently started to use English to communicate with our inhouse Azure team.
 The new project I recently took on is supposed to be hosted in Azure cloud.
-This offered me opportunities using English at the workplace because most Azure team members speak English only.
-This recent short period have made me more confident with my English communication capability.
+This offered me opportunities using English in the workplace because most Azure team members speak English only.
+This recent short period has made me more confident with my English communication capability.

+I am competent and confident in using written English for purposes such as report-writing or emails.
+I am fairly confident in communicating orally in English at work, and in my current workplace, I have just recently started to use English to communicate with our inhouse Azure team.